LuckyLuker/support.mycrypto.com/src/content/faq/buying-selling-exchanging-eth-tokens-fiat.md

 ---%

-Here is a list of reputable services you can use to buy and sell ETH / Tokens / fiat (USD, EUR, etc.).
+Here is a list of reputable services you can use to buy and sell ETH / tokens / fiat (USD, EUR, etc.).
 There are many, many more out there but these are the ones we are familar with.

 **Pro Tip**: Always google "`brand name` scam" and read about people's experiences before choosing to send to a random service or website.